krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_05_Course_Inventory_File.md

 Here is some extra information to be aware of:

-* Variables starting with `ansible_` are usually all built-in and specical variables within Ansible
+* Variables starting with `ansible_` are usually all built-in and special variables within Ansible
 * Other variables such as `ntc_` are not special and just data we'll use in the course, but they are name-spaced with `ntc_` to make them easier to find and track.
 * It is possible to put IP addresses in an inventory file as well like this: